alpaca-lang/alpaca/README.md

 - any sort of standard library.
 Biggest missing things to me right now are things like basic string manipulation functions and adapters for `gen_server`, etc.
-- binaries (at all).
-I'm mostly thinking of just reimplementing the basic Erlang syntax, probably not very difficult.
-- maps
-- binary strings vs lists of characters, like Elixir.
-I suspect default UTF-8 is a good decision.
 - anything like behaviours or things that would support them.
 Traits, type classes, ML modules, etc all smell like supersets to me but I'm not sure which way to jump yet.